DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_yml.md

 <span class="parameter">multimodal:</span>

  - <span class="parameter">run</span> `Boolean`, Default: True<br>
- Leave False if you don't want to run multimodal integration
+ Set to False if you don't want to run multimodal integration

  - <span class="parameter">tools</span> `String`(Comma separated), Default: "WNN"<br>
  Method you want to use to run batch correction.
 Options include: WNN, totalvi and multiVI.
 You can specify mutiple methods and they will be run simultaneously.

  - <span class="parameter">column_categorical</span> `String`(Comma separated), Default: sample_id<br>
- This is the column you want to run a batch correction on, multiple can be selected simultaneously.
+ This is the column you want to run a batch correction on.
+ Mltiple columns can be selected simultaneously by providing them as a comma-separated string without spaces.

  Extra parameters:

 ### TotalVI arguments

-  **totalvi has to run on both rna and protein data**
+  **TotalVI has to run on both rna and protein data**

-   These are the basic totalvi parameters required, you can add more if it fits your analysis better.
+   This is the minimal set of TotalVI parameters required, you can add more if it fits your analysis better.

  - <span class="parameter">totalvi:</span>